katholiek-onderwijs-vlaanderen/odoutils/README.md

 `$ ./odounit.sh --tail`

-Delete all containers and log files (by default containers are created and then reused):
+Delete all containers and log files (by default containers are created and then reused for speed):

 `$ ./odounit.sh --remove`